Advanced Placement exams

-AP Studio Art requires students to submit a portfolio for review.
+AP Art and Design requires students to submit a portfolio for review.
 AP Computer Science Principles requires students to complete the Create task, which is part of the AP grade for the class.

 History

 The AP exams grew out of programs initiated in 1951.
 Part of the rationale for advanced placement given in 1952 was that "advanced standing at the normal college-entering age after high school graduation is more desirable, for many reasons, than acceleration of able students out of high school at age 15½ or 16...".
 The first Advanced Placement exams were administered in 1954 by the Educational Testing Service (ETS) to students limited to 27 schools participating at that time.
 In 1955, the College Board assumed leadership of the program and testing, deciding on curricula and pedagogical approaches, while retaining ETS to design and score the tests.
 The exams were given nationally for the first time in May 1956, and students could take whichever tests they wanted for a single $10 fee.

 The 2020 exams were taken as 45-minute online at-home exams due to the COVID-19 pandemic.

-AP exam format
+Spring 2020 exam format changes

-The exams themselves do not grade the students' mastery of the course material in a traditional sense.
-Rather, the students' results guide the grading rubrics and the scale for the "AP Grades" of each exam.